Dollar dips on trade optimism, before Fed meeting

 By Karen Brettell

-NEW YORK, Oct 28 (Reuters) - The U.S. dollar slipped on Monday and the Japanese yen weakened to a three-month low against the greenback as optimism that the U.S. and China will reach a trade deal reduced demand for safe haven currencies, and as investors waited on the Federal Reserve’s meeting this week.
+NEW YORK, Oct 28 (Reuters) - The U.S. dollar slipped on Monday as optimism that the U.S. and China will reach a trade deal reduced demand for safe haven currencies, and as investors waited on the Federal Reserve’s meeting this week.

 U.S. President Donald Trump said on Monday he expected to sign a significant part of the trade deal with China ahead of schedule but did not elaborate on the timing.